 Portraits don’t just reflect changes to society; sometimes they help ignite them, too.

 This isn’t just true for portraits, of course.
 Many art forms (and subjects) are capable of influencing culture.
-In fact, I think that one of the measures of good art is whether or not it challenges the way we’re used to thinking about things.
+In fact, one of the measures of good art is: does it challenge the way we’re used to thinking about things?

 In other words, when we look at a portrait, we look for connection.
 That connection, when we find it and explore it, can catapult new ideas.
 New ideas, in turn, can spark societal changes.

-For example, let’s look at this famous self-portrait by Edvard Munch, “The Scream.”
+For example, look at this famous self-portrait by Edvard Munch, “The Scream.”

 The Scream (1893)–Edvard Munch

 This Impressionistic self-portrait by Munch ignores realistic physical details.
 Instead, it is entirely focused on emotion.
 It’s a portrait of the interior, rather than the exterior, which reveals the artist’s own anxious and horror-stricken psychological state.
 This was an incredibly bold and influential concept at the time of the portrait’s rendering– when psychology was still regarded as a fairly new science and mental illness considered something that should be kept a secret.